simplyjarod/server/README.md

 It is mandatory to have mysql or maridb installed previously.

-## iptables: accept http and myslq connections
+## iptables: accept http and mysql connections
 Run `./iptables-accept-http.sh` as **root** from the folder this file is placed.
 Run `./iptables-accept-mysql.sh` as **root** from the folder this file is placed.
 It is mandatory to have iptables installed previously (you can run [iptables.sh from my system repository](https://github.com/simplyjarod/system/blob/master/iptables.sh)).